ocodo/arcconstrukt/webassets/tutorial/tutorial.md

 ## A bit more on color palettes

-Personally I like to use [Saturation](http://saturation.bitgun.com/), it's an App which let's you browse colors from the [Adobe Kuler service,](http://kuler.adobe.com) it also allows you to share a color palette over email, so before sending the email, just copy the contents of the message and use **Import Colors** in ArcConstrukt, and you'll have them ready to use.
+Personally I like to use [Saturation](http://saturation.bitgun.com/).
+It's an App which lets you browse colors from the [Adobe Kuler service.](http://kuler.adobe.com) It also allows you to share a color palette over email, so before sending the email, copy the contents of the message and use **Import Colors** in ArcConstrukt, and you'll have them ready to use.